Indroic/Organizer/README.md

 ## Feactures

-1. Indivualy Filters: Each filter define a extensions list and directory where the files out to the organize
+1. Individualy Filters: Each filter define a extensions list and directory where the files out to the organize
 2. Save Filters: the filter is saving in the config file on created